 Schedule of Events

-Meetings will occur the second Thursday of the month via Zoom, starting October 13, 2022 through July 13, 2023.
+Meetings will occur the second Thursday of the month via Microsoft Teams, starting October 12, 2023 through June 13, 2024.
 Monthly meetings will be held from 11 a.m. – Noon ET and will feature guest speakers on a variety of topics relevant to the out-of-school time field.
 It is expected that Ambassadors make every effort to attend each monthly meeting.

 Ambassadors will convene in Frankfort in January or February (dated to be determined later) for a day of advocacy with policy makers at the state capitol.